marcosgabarda/marcosgabarda.github.io/content/posts/guybrush.md

 tags = ["personal", "debian"]
 +++

-This is a guide for mayself with all the steps that I have to follow in order to install and condigure Debian 12 in my old but reliable PC.
+This is a guide for myself with all the steps that I have to follow in order to install and configure Debian 12 in my old but reliable PC.

 ## Pre-requisites